-(CNN) -- Here's some background information about Armed Forces day, a holiday observed in some areas of the United States to honor all branches of the armed forces.
+(CNN)Here's some background information about Armed Forces Day, a holiday observed in some areas of the United States to honor all branches of the armed forces.

-Facts: May 17, 2014 - Armed Forces Day.
+May 21, 2016 - Armed Forces Day.

 Each year there is a theme.
 The theme of the first Armed Services Day was "Teamed for Defense."

 It is celebrated with military exercises on land, sea and in the air to honor members of the U.S. military and to show off their state-of-the-art equipment to the civilian population it protects.

 Military installations are generally open on that day as it is not a federal holiday.